-Due to the large 2015 year class, bass anglers should experience good catch rates of largemouth bass greater than 15 inches and spotted bass greater than 12 inches in 2020.
-High water levels throughout 2017 also produced a substantial year class of largemouth bass and spotted bass, but anglers will have to wait another year before these fish reach 15 inches and 12 inches in length, respectively.
+Due to the large 2015 and 2017 year classes, bass anglers should experience good catch rates of largemouth bass greater than 15 inches and spotted bass greater than 12 inches in 2021.
+High water levels throughout 2019 and 2020 also produced substantial year classes of largemouth bass and spotted bass, but anglers will have to wait a few more years before these fish reach 15 inches and 12 inches in length, respectively.
 These successful recruitment years will provide good fishing opportunities now and in future years.
 Because of the lake's history of inconsistent spawning success, anglers catching smallmouth and largemouth bass are encouraged to practice catch-and-release in order to help maintain the bass population.
 Anglers wanting fish to eat are encouraged to harvest spotted bass greater than 12 inches.
 This species doesn't have the growth potential of the other black bass and fish over 15 inches are rare.
 Anglers can identify largemouth and spotted bass by using differences in the jaw bone length, cheek scale size, connectivity of the spinous and soft dorsal fin, and absence/presence of a tongue patch.
 Crankbaits, spinnerbaits, jigs, and plastic worms catch the majority of the black bass species.
 During the spring, fall, and early winter months, bass can be found relatively shallow along rocky points, banks, and channel swing areas.
 As a general rule of thumb; poor weather conditions (i.e. rain, clouds, and wind) result in better fishing success.
 Other times of the year, fish will move into water 30 to 40 feet deep.